cse4208-wustl/studio2/README.md

    Compile and run your program.
 In your answers, show:

-   - the new code you wrote for this exercise
+   - the code you added for the `main` function
    - the output your program produced

 5. Create a header file (`pressure.h`) and a source file (`pressure.cpp`) in your repo, with the source file including the header file.